scala-bs/scala-bs/README.md

 ### Sending mails

-Sending mails to the mailing list can be done in two different ways:
+You can send mails to the mailing list in two different ways:

-1. If you are logged in to your github account, you can use the rrespective mailing list's web form.
+1. If you are logged in to your github account, you can use the respective mailing list's web form.
 2. You can simply respond to a prior mail received from the mailing list and it will be sent to all subscribers.